muhiroh12/retail_astro/README.md

 6. Quality Checks (Check Report)
 A final set of quality checks with Soda is conducted on the reporting models to verify that the reporting data is correct and meets business requirements

-7. Data Visualization with Grafana
+7. Data Visualization with Metabase
-The pipeline concludes with data visualization in Grafana
+The pipeline concludes with data visualization in Metabase
 ![Dasboard](Doc/Astro-Airflow_Metabase02.png)